-I am a Research Associate at Imperial College London working on constraining Large Language Models (LLMs) for theorem proving.
+I am a Research Associate in the Data, Uncertainty, Constraints and Knowledge Lab at Imperial College London working on constraining Large Language Models (LLMs) for theorem proving.
 Recently, I completed my PhD studies in Computer Science at the University of Oxford, under the supervision of Professor Thomas Lukasiewicz.
 In my research, I develop neuro-symbolic methods that integrate background knowledge constraints into neural networks, enforcing them during both training and inference.

 During my PhD, I demonstrated that complex constraints—from linear inequalities to disjunctions over linear inequalities that model non-convex and even disconnected spaces—can be successfully integrated during training to enhance the quality of synthetic data.
 Building on this foundation, my current work focuses on building similar constraint-enforcement frameworks that can be integrated into LLMs to enhance their reasoning and theorem-proving capabilities.
 My broader research vision is to bridge the gap between neuro-symbolic AI and real-world applications to build more robust and trustworthy systems.